Are your emails landing in your clients’ junk folders? It could have to do with a missing SPF record. In most cases, setting an SPF record is a...

 - Be careful about sending group emails.
 Make sure that no PHI is included.

-4. Can I encrypt emails in Outlook or Mac Mail?
+4. Can I encrypt emails in Outlook or Apple Mail?

 Yes.
 First, set up Hushmail on another email application by following the steps in one of these help articles.
 Simply select the application you want to use, and the article will walk you through the rest.